team-eternity/eternity/docs/readme.txt

     enable jumping regardless of compatibility setting or EMAPINFO disable-jump.
 Also, setting "speedjump" to 0 will completely disable jumping for that class.

+  * Added "viewheight" playerclass property.
+Thanks to Xaser for the addition!

   * Added "speedjump" playerclass property.
 Its value is a fixed, and is how much upwards speed is added to momz when the player successfully jumps.